Faculty Director of Sears think[box]

 - Ability to manage multi-disciplinary projects.

-- A demonstrated commitment to high professional ethical standards and a diverse workplace.
+- A demonstrated commitment to high professional ethical standards and workplace.

 - Excellent organizational skills, a growth mindset (openness to direction), and a commitment to get the job done.